pletzer/python-oop-novice/_episodes/04-decorators.md

 >>
 >>     @check_consistency
 >>     def area(self):
->>         '''Returns the area of the triangle.'''
+>>         """Returns the area of the triangle."""
 >>         a, b, c = self.side_lengths
 >>         p = (a + b + c) / 2
 >>         return (p * (p - a) * (p - b) * (p - c)) ** 0.5